matthewljones/computingincontext/third assignment.md

 - geolocation and geoplotting

 You can make use of the sentiment analysis from the extra credit if you'd like.

+If you data set is primarily *numerical*, you'll get more from the assignment by delving deeper into the amazing things one can do with `pandas`.

 If you've not found a data set that inspires you, do not hesitate to use materials such as the wide range of materials available from the Sunlight Foundation APIs or the Old Bailey records available through APIs.